MicrosoftLearning/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 ---
 lab:
-    title: 'Optimize an Azure Cosmos DB for NoSQL container indexing policy for a query'
+    title: 'Optimize an Azure Cosmos DB for NoSQL container''s index policy for a specific query'
-    module: 'Module 10 - Optimize query performance in Azure Cosmos DB for NoSQL'
+    module: 'Module 10 - Optimize query and operation performance in Azure Cosmos DB for NoSQL'
 ---

 # Optimize an Azure Cosmos DB for NoSQL container's indexing policy for a query